anithaguntreddi07/pokemon/README.md

    - The owner's Pokémon will be listed.
    - Use the buttons to make the Pokémon move, flee, or cease.

-###Features
+### Features

-    **Home Page:**
+1. **Home Page**:
-        Dropdown to select a Pokémon owner.
+   - Dropdown to select a Pokémon owner.
-        List of Pokémon owned by the selected owner.
+   - List of Pokémon owned by the selected owner.
-        Buttons to move, hide, and freeze Pokémon.
+   - Buttons to move, hide, and freeze Pokémon.

-    **List Page:**
+2. **List Page**:
-        List all Pokémon with their details.
+   - List all Pokémon with their details.
-        Edit and delete functionality.
+   - Edit and delete functionality.

-    **Add Pokémon:**
+3. **Add Pokémon**:
-        Form to add a new Pokémon.
+   - Form to add a new Pokémon.

-    **Add Pokémon to Existing Owner:**
+4. **Add Pokémon to Existing Owner**:
-        Dropdown to select an existing owner.
+   - Dropdown to select an existing owner.
-        Form to add a new Pokémon to the selected owner.
+   - Form to add a new Pokémon to the selected owner.

-**Future Improvements**
+### Future Improvements

-    Persist data using a database.
+- Persist data using a database.
-    Enhance the UI for better user experience.
+- Enhance the UI for better user experience.
-    Implement user authentication.
+- Implement user authentication.

 This project demonstrates a simple yet comprehensive Pokémon management system using React and Express.
 The backend provides robust APIs, while the frontend offers an intuitive interface for managing and interacting with Pokémon.
 Features